 I would like to share with you a crucial part of my life's journey, which happened during my stay as a resident at the Beth-El Center.
 As I was preparing to discharge from a 30 day in-patient treatment for PTSD and Substance Abuse at the VA Hospital, life seemed bleaker and more hopeless than ever.
 I had .36 cents to my name and a small paper bag with one day's supply of clothing.
 I was new to CT and did not know one single place where I could stay.
 It was December and I wondered if riding the train all night would be enough to keep me warm until I could come up with a plan.
 That's when I was informed that a place in Milford had a bed available on the day I left the hospital.
 I had mixed feelings; I had never stayed at a shelter, and all I pictured were those horrible incidents we see on TV.
 I imagined someone trying to steal my shoes.
 On my way to Beth-El I seriously wondered if I should sleep with my shoes on.
 After all, I did not have a second pair!

-I went on to get state certified as an addictions counselor, soon after; I went on to get my Bachelor's Degree in Human Services so that I could work with people who have mental health and addictions issues.
-I am presently two semesters away from getting my Master's Degree in Social work.
+I went on to get state certified as an addictions counselor; soon after, I went on to get my Bachelor's Degree in Human Services so that I could work with people who have mental health and addiction issues.
+I am presently two semesters away from getting my Master's Degree in Social Work.
 I work part time at Beth-El and am a full-time Admissions Coordinator and supervisor at a mental health and addictions facility.

-I have shared each milestone in my life, because the first step I took towards the journey that I am on today began when I took my first step into Beth El.I've seen many others that were residents at Beth-El while I was there throughout the years and so many of them are still doing well, have reconnected with their families and are thriving in their chosen paths.
+I have shared each milestone in my life, because the first step I took towards the journey that I am on today began when I took my first step into Beth-El.I've seen many others that were residents at Beth-El while I was there throughout the years and so many of them are still doing well, have reconnected with their families and are thriving on their chosen paths.